8. Creating Functions¶

 def print_hello(): """ This is a comment that describes the function. """ print("Hello!")

 def, which is short for “define.”

 Next, give the function a name.
-There are rules for function names.
+Function names follow the same rules that variable names follow.
 They must:

 After the first letter, only use letters, numbers, and underscores.